Quick Picks

 Direct Answer: If your robot vacuum isn't holding a charge, it might be time to replace the battery.

 - Check the Charging Dock: Make sure the docking station is properly plugged in and the vacuum is correctly aligned.
-I noticed with the Ecovacs DEEBOT N79S, it sometimes missed the dock if not perfectly aligned.
+I noticed with the Ecovacs DEEBOT N79S it sometimes missed the dock if not perfectly aligned.

 - Clean the Contacts: Dust can prevent proper charging.
 Use a dry cloth to wipe the charging contacts on both the dock and the vacuum.
 Troubleshooting robot vacuum charging issues often starts with this simple step.

-- Battery Replacement: If the vacuum dies quickly, consider replacing the battery.
+m dies quickly, consider replacing the battery.
 In my testing, the battery life of the ILIFE A4s Pro was shorter than advertised after a year of use.

 2. Connectivity Issues